 Meeting about Odisha's aviation potential on cards

-The Ministry Civil Aviation has decided to hold a meeting with CEOs of major airlines here to discuss about Odisha's aviation potential.
-The direction in this regard was issued by Union Civil Aviation Minister Hardeep Singh Puri after getting a letter from Odisha Chief Minister Naveen Patnaik, who sought operation of more international flights from the state.
+The Ministry of Civil Aviation has decided to hold a meeting with CEOs of major airlines here to discuss about Odisha's aviation potential.
+The direction in this regard was issued by Union Civil Aviation Minister Hardeep Singh Puri to the ministry officials after getting a letter from Odisha Chief Minister Naveen Patnaik, who sought operation of more international flights from the state.

 "Taking note of the letter of Hon'ble CM, @Naveen_Odisha ji, HMCA @HardeepSPuri has directed Ministry officials to convene a meeting of CEOs of major airlines at Bhubaneswar at the earliest to discuss and harness opportunities offered by the potentiality of the state," the Ministry of Civil Aviation (MoCA) tweeted on Thursday.
 "In line with ministry's approach of ensuring optimum connectivity in each and every state, steps are being taken for Odisha as well," the MoCA said in another tweet.